 Mr. Colin A. Harris

-Objective: In this workshop, I will begin by providing students with a realistic approach to creating a low-cost feature film.
+In this workshop, I will begin by providing students with a realistic approach for creating a low-cost feature film.
 I also offer several step-by-step guides for planning, managing, and producing your movie.
 Every instruction is written in a practical, easy-to-follow format and style, with an abundance of checklists, forms, tactics, and tools.

-Who may attend: For anybody wanting to make their first film, but is not sure where to start and what steps to take.
+Target Audience: For anybody wanting to make their first film, but is not sure where to start and what steps to take.
 This course will serve as a step-by-step guide that will assist you along your journey.

 Colin A. Harris, MS